jmcnamara/XlsxWriter/dev/docs/source/worksheet.rst

    Set properties for one or more columns of cells.

    :param int first_col: First column (zero-indexed).
    :param int last_col:  Last column (zero-indexed).
-Can be same as firstcol.
+Can be same as first_col.
    :param float width:   The width of the column(s).
    :param cell_format:   Optional Format object.
    :type  cell_format:   :ref:`Format <format>`